tmplink/domloader/README_EN.md

 domloader.version = 'v1.0';
 ```

-## Set the callback operation after loading is complete
+## Set the callback after loading is complete
-There are some operations that must be done after all resources have been loaded.
+There are some functions that must be done after all resources have been loaded.
-The onload method allows you to set a series of callbacks that will be started after the domloader has loaded all the resource files.
+The onload method allows you to set a queue of callbacks that will be started after the domloader has loaded all the resource files.
 ```javascript
 domloader.onload(
     function(){ xxx.xxx(); }